 Throughout COVID-19 restrictions One Family’s Parenting Team continue to offer group-based parenting courses.

 - Actively taking part, offering and gaining peer support.
-So cameras on for the duration of the session.
+Cameras are to be turned on for the duration of the session.

 To join a Zoom Group Based parenting course with One Family this is what you do: